garrandall/popular-music-data/tracks/kickstart-my-heart-motley-crue.md

 My heart, my heart
 Kickstart my heart

-Ooh, are you ready girls?
+Oh, are you ready girls?
-Ooh, are you ready now?
+Oh, are you ready now?
 Whoa, yeah
 Kickstart my heart
 Give it a start